-- 6.5 The National Planning Policy Framework (2018) requires that Local Planning Authorities, as a minimum, meet their objectively assessed needs (OAN) for both market and affordable housing (as far as is consistent with other policies in the Framework).
+- housing allocations these will be detailed by the specific site allocation policies in Part C of this document. - d.
+Infrastructure that supports communities which are housing the labour force and facilitates the movement of people to their employment, education and other services through the alignment of the phasing of development and supporting infrastructure, including green infrastructure. - 6.5 The National Planning Policy Framework requires that Local Planning Authorities, as a minimum, meet their objectively assessed needs (OAN) for both market and affordable housing (as far as is consistent with other policies in the Framework).
 The most up-to-date work on OAN, and that which is used in this Local Plan is the Housing Needs Study 2018 (HNS, 2018).
-This 2018 study uses an updated set of demographic projections, taking account of information including 2016 based Sub-National Popultation Projections from ONS and the 2016 based Household Projections.
+This 2018 study uses an updated set of demographic projections, taking account of information including 2016 based Sub-National Population Projections from ONS and the most up-to-date 2016 based Household Projections.
 It also takes account of the Government's new standardised methodology for calculating housing need.
-This HNS (2018) study supercedes all previous Objectively Assessed Needs Reports published by the Council. - 6.6 As such the figure of 5,520 (from the HNS study, 2018) reflects the necessary housing requirement to satisfy housing need plus additional need arising from the necessity to provide additional affordable housing and opportunities for economic growth.
-The same report separately identifies an additional requirement of 487 C2 (e.g. care homes / nursing homes bed spaces). - 6.7 The Emplyment Land Review (ELR) (2018) report appraised a range of employment land projections for Wyre Forest District using a variety of methodologies in accordance with the former Planning Practice guidance (as this being the most up-to-date PPG at the time).
+This HNS (2018) study supercedes all previous Objectively Assessed Needs Reports published by the Council.
+It is important to note that the Council has not used the 2014 based Household Projections as this would have given a lower housing figure of 248 dwellings per annum.
+This is because the Council wishes to be ambitious with its housing requirement figure in order to support economic growth and affordable housing delivery.
+This approach is supported by the PPG, which states: "The government is committed to ensuring that more homes are built and supports ambitious authorities who want to plan for growth.
+The standard method for assessing local housing need provides a minimum starting point in determining the number of homes needed in an area.
+It does not attempt to predict the impact that future government policies, changing economic circumstances or other factors might have on demographic behaviour.
+Therefore, there will be circumstances where it is appropriate to consider whether actual housing need is higher than the standard method indicates."
+(PPG, Paragraph: 010 Reference ID: 2a-010-20190220). - 6.6 As such the figure of 5,520 (from the HNS study, 2018) reflects the necessary housing requirement to satisfy housing need plus additional need arising from the necessity to provide additional affordable housing and opportunities for economic growth.
+The same report separately identifies an additional requirement of 487 C2 (e.g. care homes / nursing homes bed spaces). - 6.7 The Employment Land Review (ELR) (2018) report appraised a range of employment land projections for Wyre Forest District using a variety of methodologies in accordance with the former Planning Practice guidance (as this being the most up-to-date PPG at the time).
 A range of factors were considered within the report to help inform the judgement on the appropriate level of employment need for the district.
 The ELR report concludes that the employment land requirement for Wyre Forest District should be 29ha of land between 2016 and 2036.
 The Local Plan seeks to allocate sufficient employment land to accommodate this employment need of 29ha.